Cakdom/BetterDeepScarceOre/ReadMe.txt

 --------------------------------------
 ?
 Modded planets; Not supported although they should work but will only have vanilla ores.
 ?
 Mods that add ores; Generally any mods that add ores will cause unexpected behavior depending on which mod is higher priority during loading.
 Best to put this mod at top of the list(bottom for DS) so it has priority although it may then prevent the ores from the other mod from spawning.
 ?
 I can't find any ore; Yep that is the intended result of this mod.
 Are you using a modded long range ore detector?
 In my testing I had to travel relatively slowly or I would fly past the ore deposit without the 5k range of the ore detector being able to properly scan the whole area.
 I have had best results with a range just over 1k and driving on a rover(FYI the "Space only" detectors do work on planets).
 Also if you find any ore colored patches but the detector doesn't show anything it may just be really deep so try digging.
+If you have thoughts on balance please share in the discussion below.
-- Adding to my current save; Back up your save!
+?
+Adding to my current save; Back up your save!
 Adding and removing this mod from a save file shouldn't break anything but it will cause unexpected behavior.
 For example ore patches will magically move on planets but already generated stones and asteroids will likely still have vanilla ores.

 Bugs:
 --------------------------------------